 - Login credentials including password and memorable word

-To build and maintain an accurate Experian Credit Score we need your up to date and accurate name and address history covering the last six years.
-We take the safety of your personal data seriously and we want to make absolutely sure we're only showing you credit information related to you.
+To build and maintain an accurate Experian Credit Score, we need your up to date and accurate name and address history over the last six years.
+We take the safety of your personal data seriously and we want to make absolutely sure we're only showing you credit information relevant to you.

 How do I improve my Experian Credit Score?

-There are lots of ways to improve your Experian Credit Score.
+There are lots of ways you can improve your Experian Credit Score.
 Some are as simple as registering on the electoral roll (if you're not already) and making credit payments on time (such as your mortgage or an existing credit card or loan).

 Here are our top tips to keep your Experian Credit Score healthy and improve a poor score.